leiradel/hackable-console/README.md

 * [ddlt](https://github.com/leiradel/luamods) for its Finite State Machine compiler that is used to generate a class from `LifeCycle.fsm` that guarantees the application is always in a consistent status.
 * I'm currently using [chips](https://github.com/floooh/chips) for its Z80 disassembler, but I'll likely have to write a custom one that can use symbols instead of only addresses

 The language used for the front-end is C++, and I'm employing multiple-inheritance as a way to allow classes to implement multiple interfaces, where an interface is an abstract C++ class.
 For all the criticism that multiple-inheritance gets, for this project I believe that it's working quite well.
+IMO the real issue with OOP is a deep hierarchy tree (not counting issues like cache which I'm not worried about in this project).
 Everything is declared in the `hc` namespace.

 The Front-end has the concept of a desktop, where multiple views can be added and laid out.